Best of 2020 Kitchen Design: Cooking Outdoors in Howard County

 If you live in the Historic Georgetown District in the Washington, DC, area, building a screen porch can be a complicated, involved process.
 It’s certainly possible, but before pursuing a project in this area, homeowners need to be certain the red tape, expense, and restrictions are all worth it.
 Before you start picking out furniture and thinking through lighting options, read through this overview to get a sense of what building in this historical area will entail.

-How Much Value Does a Deck Add Value to Homes in Maryland and Virginia?
+How Much Value Does a Deck Add in MD & VA?

 Posted in: Decks in Maryland, Decks and Patios, Decks in Virginia, deck questions, outdoor living spaces, decks in Washington, D.C., rooftop decks